Close

 Pay attention to their coat, energy levels, and digestion.
 A shiny coat, steady energy, and healthy litter box habits usually mean they’re getting the right nutrients.
 If something seems off—like appetite changes or weight loss—it’s best to check with a veterinarian.

 Some cats have food allergies or health conditions that require specific diets.
-PetHealthMD offers reliable information on different dietary needs, but a veterinarian can provide expert recommendations tailored to your cat’s health.
+A veterinarian can provide expert recommendations tailored to your cat’s needs.

 Many pet owners debate whether a grain-free diet is better for their cats.
 While some see benefits, others question its necessity.
 Here’s what you should consider.

 Grain-free cat food replaces traditional grains with alternative carbohydrates like sweet potatoes or legumes.
-If you’re unsure whether this is the right choice for your cat, PetHealthMD provides resources to help you understand ingredient labels and nutritional balance.
+If you’re unsure whether this is the right choice for your cat, review ingredient labels and ensure a balanced nutritional profile.

 Allergies to grain in cats are rare, but some felines do better with grain-free options, especially if they have digestive issues.
 If your cat has a sensitive stomach, you might notice improvements with a grain-free diet.
 When in doubt, consult your vet.